 "We never regrouped," Tortorella said.

-Entering Thursday’s series opener with back-to-back shutouts against the Washington Capitals in Round 1, Lundqvist proved in the opener against the Bruins he is indeed fallible.
+Entering Thursday’s series opener with back-to-back shutouts against the Washington Capitals in Round 1, Lundqvist proved he was indeed fallible.

 After the game, he was left second-guessing himself on Marchand’s winner.